Enjoy this large collection of fun and fanciful free knitting patterns for cozies for electronics, great for fundraising

 Cell Phone Resting Place: This isn’t a cozy, but it’s a darned clever idea.
 It’s basically a propping pillow for a phone.
 It’s perfect either for charging your phone, or for those times when you’d like to use your phone without holding it.
 For instance, you could use it to watch a video on your phone.
 Or if you’re in the kitchen and trying to follow a recipe on your phone, you could use this to prop it up (and away from splatters and dribbles).
 Actually, this is so clever that it’s probably going to be the next thing I knit.
 I want one!

-Coming up next in this series is the final part, Part 6, which will cover eyeglass cases and coin purses.
+Next in this series is the final part, Part 6, which covers eyeglass cases and coin purses.
 Are you nearly full to bursting with inspiration for charity fundraiser knitting?
 I hope so!